 Get started with Azure Monitor

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
 With Azure Monitor, you can visualize, query, route, archive, and take action on the metrics and logs coming from resources in Azure.
-You can work with this data using the Monitor portal blade, Monitor PowerShell Cmdlets, Cross-Platform CLI, or Azure Monitor REST APIs.
+You can work with this data using by using the Azure portal, Monitor PowerShell Cmdlets, Cross-Platform CLI, or Azure Monitor REST APIs.
 In this article, we walk through a few of the key components of Azure Monitor, using the portal for demonstration.

-Click the Monitor option to open up the Monitor blade.
-This blade brings together all your monitoring settings and data into one consolidated view.
+Click the Monitor option to open up the Monitor page.
+This page brings together all your monitoring settings and data into one consolidated view.
 It first opens to the Activity log section.

 Azure Monitor has three basic categories of monitoring data: The activity log, metrics, and diagnostic logs.